-Las Vegas, NV - Las Vegas Metro Police’s reform took place 2012 to 2014 when the department voluntarily underwent eight months of observation by the federal Community Oriented Policing Services (COPS) Office.
+Las Vegas, NV - Las Vegas Metro Police’s reform took place 2012 to 2014.
 It was partly prompted by the Las Vegas Review-Journal’s 2011 investigative series Deadly Force, which ranked LVMPD in the top five (out of 16 other municipal departments) in frequency of officer-involved shootings and in average total shootings per year.
+The federally mandated reform started with the department voluntarily underwent eight months of observation by the federal Community Oriented Policing Services (COPS) Office.

 “2010 was a brutally ugly year for our [Las Vegas Metropolitan] Police Department,” said Metro Captain Kelly McMahill at a panel event in July.
 “We used deadly force 25 times and about half of those shootings were lawful but unnecessary.”
 Included in that statistic are Erik Scott, shot by police in July 2010 and 21-year old Trevon Cole, who was unarmed when he was shot in his apartment point blank by active police union leader Brian Yant in his apartment.
 The following year, 23-year old Rafael Olivas was fatally shot by police.
 Stanley Gibson, who was a war veteran with a history of anxiety, depression and PTSD, was fatally shot by police in December 2011.
 Each of these deaths could have been prevented.

 Crime and Justice Institute's Christine Cole, retired metro officer Greg McCurdy, and LVMPD Captain Kelly McMahill sit on the Use of Force panel hosted by the Mob Museum.
 July 25, 2018, Las Vegas, NV.
 Photo by Shannon Miller